bnagajagadeesh/azuredevopsagent-aci/README.md

 ## Getting Started

-In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry build task to build from a Dockerfile and push to container registry, create user assigned identity, assign acrPull role to user assigned identity on container registry, create container instance with both system assigned identity & user assigned identity, set the registry image from container registry.
+In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry build task to build from a Dockerfile and push to container registry, create user assigned identity, assign acrPull role to user assigned identity on container registry, create container instance with both system assigned identity & user assigned identity, set the registry image from container registry and set environment variables AZP_URL, AZP_AGENT_NAME and AZP_POOL.

 ### Create an Azure DevOps repository and clone the source code
 Create a new Git repository in Azure DevOps and clone the source code from [Github repo](https://github.com/bnagajagadeesh/azuredevopsagent-aci.git).